Ultimate’s heat-activated, multi-force archwires provide a gradual increase of loads from anterior to posterior regions.

 Compression springs are available in Nickel Titanium and Stainless Steel.

 Ultimate offers many products to meet specific needs.
-Among them is the Neet Separating Spring; a specialized Nickel Titanium compression spring used to create banding space.
+Among them is the Neet Separating Spring, a specialized Nickel Titanium compression spring used to create banding space.

 Extension, or Closed Coil, springs are used to close spaces between teeth or, more simply, to move points closer to one another.
 The coils are extended when loaded and provide retraction forces to close spaces.